Děhylov

 Děhylov (Dielhau) is a municipality and village in Opava District in the Moravian-Silesian Region of the Czech Republic.
-It has about 800 inhabitants.
+It has about 700 inhabitants.

 Geography

-Děhylov lies near Ostrava in the eastern tip of the Nízký Jeseník mountain range.
-It is located on the right bank of the Opava River, which forms the municipal border.
-In the eastern part of the municipality there is Štěpán fish pond, protected together with its surroundings as a nature reserve.
+Děhylov is located about 5 km northwest of Ostrava.
+It lies in the eastern tip of the Nízký Jeseník mountain range.
+It is situated on the right bank of the Opava River, which forms the municipal border.
+In the eastern part of the municipality there is Štěpán Pond, protected together with its surroundings as a nature reserve.

 History

 The first written mention of Děhylov is from 1464.
 The settlement was founded between 1377 and 1400.

+Demographics

+Transport

+Děhylov is located on the railway line Ostrava–Opava.

+Sights

+Děhylov is poor in monuments.
+The only protected cultural monument is the Chapel of the Visitation of the Virgin Mary.
+It was built in the first half of the 18th century and rebuilt in the Empire style in the first half of the 19th century.